csfrancis/alloc_track/README.md

 ### Features

 - C extension for webscale
-- Allocations are only counted on the thread that invoked the tracker
+- Allocations are counted per thread
+- Allocations limits can be set on multiple threads

 ### Usage